Mimi Demissew, Executive Director

 Shelese Greene is a Charm City native, born and raised in West Baltimore.
 Identifying as a black femme lesbian, Shelese has been a loving member of Baltimore’s LGBTQ community since she came out at age 14 & is overjoyed to support her community through her work with the GLCCB.
 Shelese has worked in the administrative/customer support field for almost 10 years and she is currently studying to receive her Associate’s Degree in Addiction Counseling from Baltimore City Community College.

 A new edition to the GLCCB team, Lynora Lawless joins us from the 2017 Baltimore Pride Committee.
-As a graduate of University of Baltimore and Bunns of Steele Burlesque, this sex worker advocate enjoys data correlation summaries in book form, strategic communication planning and tackling creative projects.
-When she is not keeping the site current, she is running a lesbian Meet Up and contributing to a weekly podcast on sex education.
+As a graduate of University of Baltimore and co-owner of Bunns of Steele Burlesque, this sex worker advocate enjoys data correlation studies in book form, strategic communication planning and tackling creative projects.